fast-programmer/outboxer/README.md

 run bin/outboxer_message_publishermon
 ```

-## Motivation

-Outboxer was created to help Rails teams migrate to eventually consistent event driven architecture quickly, using existing tools and infrastructure.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/fast-programmer/outboxer.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/fast-programmer/outboxer/blob/main/CODE_OF_CONDUCT.md).

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+This gem is available as open source under the terms of the [GNU Lesser General Public License v3.0](https://www.gnu.org/licenses/lgpl-3.0.html).

-## Code of Conduct

-Everyone interacting in the Outboxer project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/fast-programmer/outboxer/blob/main/CODE_OF_CONDUCT.md).